If you’re going to work on vacation, here’s how you should do it

 For better balance, it’s best to set your intentions and boundaries before your vacation, says O’Brien.
 “For example, I’m going to check email between 7 a.m. and 7:45 a.m. daily,” he explains. “[Say] ‘If there’s a true 9-1-1, call me.’
 This clarity not only helps you stay balanced but provides clarity to your family and work colleagues and can help avoid unnecessary vacation drama.”

-It’s also important to recognize that vacation is not the opposite of work, but rather is in and of itself, a different kind of work, says Sarah Greenberg, lead coach at BetterUp, an executive coaching firm.
+It’s also important to recognize that vacation is not the opposite of work, but rather is in and of itself, a different kind of work, says Sarah Greenberg, lead coach at BetterUp, a coaching platform.
 “The brain at rest is actually quite active,” she says.
 “This vacation brain is indeed working for us, just in a different way.”
 Allowing your mind to wander, for instance, can be helpful for future planning, creativity, and learning.

 What kind of work you shouldn’t do